FRIENDLY REMINDER: Use Your Extended Health Benefits Before the End of the Year!

 How does Shockwave Therapy work?

 Shockwave Therapy transforms electricity into shockwaves that are transmitted into the tissue with a small device similar to an ultrasound applicator.
-This can quickly break down scar tissue and bring blood to the area to speed up healing.
+Inside the machine, there is a projectile inside a tube.
+This projectile is accelerated using compressed air to strike the head of the applicator, creating acoustic pressure waves.
+Then, since the applicator head is in contact with the skin via gel, the waves spread into the tissue.
+This can quickly break down scar and calcific tissues and bring blood to the treated area to speed up healing.

 Benefits of Shockwave Therapy

-Shockwave Therapy is an FDA approved, non-surgical treatment that is non-invasive and does not require lengthy recovery periods.
-It provides an alternative for chronic conditions that aren’t resolved with traditional therapy, such as Plantar Fasciitis or Tennis Elbow and can be combined with physiotherapy to help return athletes or workers back to their sport or activity faster.
+Shockwave Therapy is an FDA-approved, non-surgical treatment that is non-invasive and does not require lengthy recovery periods.
+It provides an alternative for chronic conditions that aren’t resolved with traditional therapy, such as Plantar Fasciitis or Tennis Elbow and is effectively combined with physiotherapy to help return athletes or workers back to their sport or activity faster.

-If you are suffering from chronic heel, elbow pain or tendonitis , or you are curious about Shockwave Therapy, then please consult a Physiotherapist to see if this treatment is right for you.
+If you are suffering from chronic heel, elbow pain or tendonitis, or you are curious about Shockwave Therapy, then please consult a Physiotherapist to see if shockwave treatment is right for you.
 Shockwave Therapy is presently available at our Applewood PhysioNow location.

 Book An Appointment